Our experienced and knowledgeable team can help with new business start-ups or owner-managed businesses and are able to advise on the following:-

 Buying & selling a business

-Gowen & Stevens has experience of advising the Buyers and Sellers of many types of small business and can confidently guide you as to the decisions which will need to be made.
+We can advise Buyers or Sellers and can confidently guide you as to the decisions which will need to be made, which are often:

-We will coordinate the business purchase or sale with the associated property and employment aspects of the transaction and ensure that the use to which the premises will be placed satisfies both the Lease (if applicable) and/or planning legislation.
+- Co-ordinating the business purchase or sale with the associated property and employment aspects of the transaction and ensuring that the use to which the premises will be placed satisfies both the Lease (if applicable) and/or planning legislation.

 Mergers, acquisitions and disposals

 Almost without exception contemplating a disposal of a successful company may take many months to plan.
 Clear initial objectives tend to produce the most satisfying outcomes.